 When it comes to the best way to do performance reviews, there’s no shortage of debates.
-One topic that has come up recently is the best way for employees to have a voice in their performance review process, if at all, with diverse opinions on both how and why to do it.
+One topic that has come up recently is the best way for employees to have a voice in their performance review process, if at all.
+There are diverse opinions on both how and why to do it.
 When referring to self-reflection, what we mean is giving employees a formal way to include their perspective in the performance review process.

 In this article, we’ll review the arguments for and against self-reflection and give a research-backed recommendation on how to incorporate self-reflections.

-Many opponents to including an employee’s voice, defined as “allowing individuals who are affected by decisions to present information that they consider relevant to the decision,” believe the following myths:
+Including an employee's voice is defined as “allowing individuals who are affected by decisions to present information that they consider relevant to the decision.”
+Many opponents to including an employee’s voice believe the following myths: